Filter-linkedness and its effect on preservation of cardinal characteristics: Introduction

-The method to prove Theorem \ref{thm7val} is a modification of the method in \cite{GMS} to prove (\ref{leftGMS}), which is reviewed as follows.
-To force $\bfrak=\kappa<\non(\Mwf)=\mu<\cov(\Mwf)=\cfrak=\lambda$, the idea is to perform a FS iteration of Suslin ccc posets restricted to small models, this to guarantee that each cardinal invariant of the left gets its desired value.
-Though classical techniques from \cite{JS,Br} can be used, the main issue is to guarantee that $\bfrak$ does not get larger than desired.
-The reason is that restrictions of $\Eor$ are used (to increase $\non(\Mwf)$) along the iteration, and such restrictions may add dominating reals by a result of Pawlikowski \cite{Paw-Dom}.
-Hence, chains of ultrafilters on $\omega$ are used to guarantee that no dominating reals are added, even more, to guarantee that the iteration is $\kappa$-$\Fr$-Knaster.
-To achieve this, the following was required.
+The method to prove Theorem~\ref{thm7val} is a modification of the method in~\cite{GMS} to prove (\ref{leftGMS}), which is reviewed as follows.
+To force $\bfrak=\theta_2<\non(\Mwf)=\mu<\cov(\Mwf)=\cfrak=\lambda$, the idea is to perform a FS iteration of Suslin ccc posets restricted to small models, this to guarantee that each cardinal invariant of the left gets its desired value.
+Though classical techniques from~\cite{JS,Br} can be used, the main issue is to guarantee that $\bfrak$ does not get larger than desired.
+The reason is that restrictions of $\Eor$ are used (to increase $\non(\Mwf)$) along the iteration, and such restrictions may add dominating reals by a result of Pawlikowski~\cite{Paw-Dom}.
+Hence, chains of ultrafilters on $\omega$ are used to guarantee that no dominating reals are added, even more, to guarantee that the iteration is $\theta_2$-$\Fr$-Knaster.
+To achieve this, the following is required.

-\begin{enumerate}[({P}1)] \item $2^{\kappa}\geq\lambda$, so that at most $\kappa$-sequences of ultrafilters are enough (by \cite{TopThm}). \item $\theta^{\aleph_0}<\mu$ for any $\theta<\mu$. \item The chains of ultrafilters and the iteration are constructed simultaneously by recursion. \end{enumerate}
+\begin{enumerate}[({P}1)] \item $2^{\theta_2}\geq\lambda$, so that at most $\theta_2$-sequences of ultrafilters are enough (by~\cite{TopThm}). \item $\theta^{\aleph_0}<\mu$ for any $\theta<\mu$. \item The chains of ultrafilters and the iteration are constructed simultaneously by recursion. \end{enumerate}

-Now, to prove Theorem \ref{thm7val} we need to additionally separate $\cov(\Mwf)$ and $\dfrak$, which lie on the right side of Cicho\'n's diagram, while separating all the left side.
-The third author \cite{M} has showed that Blass's and Shelah's \cite{B1S} method of matrix iterations work to separate several cardinals on the left and right side simultaneously, which served us as a base to produce a method of matrix iterations with matrices of ultrafilters to extend the method from \cite{GMS}.
-Concretely, we introduce the concept of \emph{$<\kappa$-uf-extendable matrix iteration} (see Definition \ref{Defufextmatrix}) and prove the following result, which is considered the main result of this paper.
+Now, to prove Theorem~\ref{thm7val} we need to additionally separate $\cov(\Mwf)$ and $\dfrak$, which lie on the right side of Cicho\'n's diagram, while separating all the left side.
+The third author~\cite{M} has showed that Blass's and Shelah's~\cite{B1S} method of matrix iterations works to separate several cardinals on the left and right side simultaneously, which we use to produce a method of matrix iterations with matrices of ultrafilters to extend the method from~\cite{GMS}.
+Concretely, we introduce the concept of \emph{${<}\kappa$-uf-extendable matrix iteration} (see Definition~\ref{Defufextmatrix}) and prove the following result, which is considered the main result of this paper.